bckohan/django-routines/doc/source/index.rst

     Routine commands are run in the order they are registered, or by priority_.

 There are two types of commands, management commands and system commands.
-The management commands will be called in the same process space as routine unless --subprocess is specified in which case they will use the same management script as routine was invoked with or whatever value you supply to --manage-script.
+The management commands will be called in the same process space as routine unless ``--subprocess`` is specified in which case they will use the same management script as routine was invoked with or whatever value you supply to ``--manage-script``.
 System commands are always invoked as subprocesses.

 In our settings file we may define these routines like this: